How to Use the Bathroom While Hiking the Inca Trail

 Should you use a "peepee" cloth (reusable pee rag?)

 Yes.
 There is nothing more disgusting than little piles of while toilet paper scattered all over the ground where people went to the bathroom outside and just dropped their paper!
 We can do better than that.
-If you don't want to dispose of or cover your paper, then consider ditching the toilet paper and bring a reusable cotton bandana.
+If you don't want to dispose of, or cover your paper, then consider ditching the toilet paper and bring a reusable peepee cloth, or a simple cotton bandana.
 In between uses, it hangs and airdries on the outside of your backpack.
 I tried this with a group of women friends and we loved it!
 It's cheap and easy to do.
 I don't recommend using cloth for #2.
 It's amazing how quickly the thin cotton fabric dries between uses.
 You could bring 2 cloths if you're traveling/hiking in wet conditions.

 How to dispose of women's hygiene products while hiking